jasongurung/AtliQ-sales-insights/README.md

 # AtliQ-sales-insights

 ## Overview
-Created a Power BI BI dashboard to understand AtliQ hardware goods sales trend.
+I have developed a comprehensive Power BI dashboard for AtliQ Hardware, designed to empower users with actionable insights and support data-driven decision-making.
+This dashboard provides an in-depth analysis of key business metrics, including profits, performance, and overall operational efficiency.

+## Key features